 The Challenges of Marketing Translation

-Translating marketing material generally requires a very special approach.
+Translating marketing material generally requires a very flexible approach.

 Take, for instance, a product ad for the US market: it might describe the product in bold and cheerful terms, which sounds confident and compelling to an American audience when done right.

 To Germans, the same wording will likely sound overbearing and slightly dubious.
 The German public prefers a much more sober and matter-of-fact tone when speaking about, well, pretty much anything.

 A customer testimony saying “I absolutely love CoffeeMaster2000, it’s just a great addition to my kitchen” will need some serious tweaking to appeal to German customers.